GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 #### To install the agent via MSI:

-1. Download the latest MSI package from [Releases](https://github.com/GoogleCloudPlatform/opentelemetry-operations-collector/releases)
+1. Download the latest MSI package from the Releases](https://github.com/GoogleCloudPlatform/opentelemetry-operations-collector/releases) page.
-2. Copy the package to your Virtual Machines.
+2. Copy the MSI package to your Virtual Machines.
 3. Double click the MSI or run the following command in an administrative Powershell console: `msiexec /i google-cloudops-opentelemetry-collector.msi /qn`.
-This will install the agent as a windows service and start running immediately.
+4. This will install the agent as a Windows Service and start running immediately.

 Within a couple of minutes you should see agent metrics appearing in Cloud Monitoring.
 The monitoring agent status should change to ":white_check_mark:&nbsp;&nbsp;Latest" in the VM Instances dashboard: https://console.cloud.google.com/monitoring/dashboards/resourceList/gce_instance.

 #### To uninstall the agent via MSI:

 1. Right click the MSI and select uninstall or run the following command in an administrative Powershell console: `msiexec /x google-cloudops-opentelemetry-collector.msi /qn`.
+2. Alternatively, you can uninstall the agent from the Programs & Features page in the Control Panel.
+The agent will appear as "Google Cloud Operations OpenTelemetry Collector".
-This will uninstall the agent and remove the windows service.
+2. This will uninstall the agent and remove the windows service.

-#### Troubleshooting (TODO):
+#### Troubleshooting:

-1. MSI installation logs
-2. Event Viewer
-3. Self-observability metrics & agent metrics in Cloud Monitoring
-4. Create a Github issue
+1. If the MSI fails to install, you can generate installation logs for debugging purposes by adding the flag `/l* msi.log` to the [msiexec command](https://docs.microsoft.com/en-us/windows/win32/msi/command-line-options).
+2. Application logs are sent to the Event Viewer.
+These will show under the source "google-cloudops-opentelemetry-collector".
+These can be used to debug why the service failed to install/start as well as general errors.
+3. You can view metrics related to the health of the agent itself under the `agent` prefix as documented [here](https://cloud.google.com/monitoring/api/metrics_agent#agent-agent).
+4. The agent reports additional Prometheus style self observability metrics that can be accessed locally via the endpoint https://localhost:8888/metrics as documented [here](https://github.com/open-telemetry/opentelemetry-collector/blob/master/docs/observability.md).
+5. The agent exposes additional debug information via the endpoint http://localhost:55679/debug/tracez that can be used to discover errors collecting metrics or .
+Find our more about zpages [here](https://github.com/open-telemetry/opentelemetry-specification/blob/master/experimental/trace/zpages.md).
+6. If you encounter an issue related to running the agent or using it with Cloud Monitoring, please create a Github issue in this repository and include relevant debug information.
+If you encounter an issue or have a feature request related to the core OpenTelemetry Collector application, consider creating an issue [here](https://github.com/open-telemetry/opentelemetry-collector/issues).

 ## Build / Package from source